 4. Fluff Diapers & Add Main Wash Detergent

-After the pre-wash, fluff up the diapers and clothes in the drum.
-This will help them agitate better in the second wash instead of starting out plastered to the side of the machine.
+After the pre-wash, fluff up the diapers and add clothes or other things to the drum to bulk the load.
+This will help them agitate better in the second wash.

 5. Run Main Wash